How to Age Gracefully: 10 Habits Every Woman Should Embrace

 2. Eat to Nourish, Not Just to Fill

-Focus on real foods, hydrate well, and treat your meals like self-care.
-Because they are.
+Focus on real foods, stay hydrated, and treat your meals as a form of self-care because they are.

 3. Don’t Skimp on Sleep